ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

       Maximum value for variables in the filter.

    ``threshold``
       This variable may function differently depending on the filter it is used in.
-In the `Background Check Filter <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/1.7.0/inside/jedi-components/ufo/qcfilters/GenericQC.html#background-check-filter>`__, an observation is rejected when the difference between the observation value (*y*) and model simulated value (*H(x)*) is larger than the ``threshold`` * *observation error*.
+In the :jedi:`Background Check Filter <inside/jedi-components/ufo/qcfilters/GenericQC.html#background-check-filter>`, an observation is rejected when the difference between the observation value (*y*) and model simulated value (*H(x)*) is larger than the ``threshold`` * *observation error*.

    ``action``
       Indicates which action to take once an observation has been flagged by a filter.
 See :ref:`Filter Actions <jedi:filter-actions>` in the JEDI documentation for a full explanation and list of valid values.